apache/sdap-nexus/tools/doms/README.md

 - `filename` (str): the name of the original '.nc' input file

 ### Function: `create_logs(user_option, logName)`
-Write the CDMS/DOMS  log information to a file.
+Write the CDMS log information to a file.
 Additionally, the user may opt to print this information directly to stdout, or discard it entirely.

 #### Parameters